 We recognize the importance of diverse voices in the MBA learning experience.
 We work to enroll talented people from all ethnic and racial groups.
 Over the past

-several years, minority students have comprised about 14% of the domestic students in each class and about 11% of the class overall.
+several years, underrepresented minority business students (African Americans, Hispanic Americans and Native Americans) have comprised about 14% of the domestic students in each class and about 11% of the class overall.
 This diversity of

 experiences and perspectives is integral to the MBA program success.

 UNC Kenan-Flagler supports a number of organizations in an effort to increase the representation of minorities in MBA programs and business leadership as a whole.

 We are an active member of The Consortium for Graduate Study in Management, a group of 18 select member schools committed to diversity in business education

 and leadership.
 Through The Consortium, applicants can compete for full tuition merit fellowship awards.

 - The Alliance for Minority Business Students (AMBS) hosts a variety of activities that promote student success.

 We are proud supporters of the Robert Toigo Foundation,